 The area around Camden Lock was originally industrial and agricultural before the 1800s.
-It wasn’t until the early 70’s that the vacant industrial buildings were going cheap and began to be rented by artists, musicians and various workshops.
+It wasn’t until the early 70s that the vacant industrial buildings were going cheap and began to be rented by artists, musicians and various workshops.
+By the early 1970s, the canal trade had ceased and in 1974 a temporary market was established.
 Soon after a weekend market began with a focus on art, clothing and food.
 It wasn’t until the mid 90’s that the three other markets were added near Chalk Farm Road.
 In the 90’s many of the areas were converted to open markets and named Camden Lock Place.

 In the 19th century when “mother’s ruin” (gin) was the painkiller of choice the area around Camden Lock was loaded with gin warehouses and distilleries.
 According to the records, a train loaded with gin left Camden every day for the far corners of the world.
 Although most of those gin palaces closed gin production is now returning to the area with the launch of Half Hitch Distillery.

-Set beside the Regent’s Canal towpath is Camden Lock Village.
+Set beside the Regent’s Canal towpath is Hawley Wharf formerly Camden Lock Village.
 These are covered markets packed with really interesting stalls and shops.
-From some of the finest and most sartorial of menswear boutiques to hand made jewellery and crafts and of course fabulous food.
+From some of the finest and most sartorial of menswear boutiques to handmade jewellery and crafts and of course fabulous food.